hellt/netdevops.me/content/posts/noshut/2015-11-03-basic-l3vpn-bgpmpls-vpn-or-vprn-configuration-alcatel-lucent-juniper.md

                     > to 10.99.99.2 via ge-0/0/0.0, label-switched-path toPE1
 ```

-# BGP L3VPN terminology
+## BGP L3VPN terminology

 Before we dive deep into the BGP L3VPN configuration it is necessary to refresh on some basic theory.
 To get a deeper and broader knowledge on the following topic please consider Juniper's _JUNOS MPLS and VPNs student guide_ and [_Alcatel-Lucent's Service Routing Architect guide_](https://www.amazon.com/Alcatel-Lucent-Service-Routing-Architect-Self-Study/dp/111887515X).

-## VRFs
+### VRFs

 In order to maintain different customer's routes independently PE routers use separate logical routing tables called **Virtual Routing and Forwarding (VRF)**.

-> **RFC 4364.
-VRFs: Multiple Forwarding Tables in PEs**
+{{< admonition type=info title="RFC 4364.
+VRFs: Multiple Forwarding Tables in PEs" open=false >}}

-> Each PE router maintains a number of separate forwarding tables.
+Each PE router maintains a number of separate forwarding tables.
 One of the forwarding tables is the "default forwarding table".
 The others are "VPN Routing and Forwarding tables", or "VRFs".

-> 3.1.
+3.1.
 VRFs and Attachment Circuits<br /> Every PE/CE attachment circuit is associated, by configuration, with one or more VRFs.
 An attachment circuit that is associated with a VRF is known as a "VRF attachment circuit".

-> In the simplest case and most typical case, a PE/CE attachment circuit is associated with exactly one VRF.
+In the simplest case and most typical case, a PE/CE attachment circuit is associated with exactly one VRF.
 When an IP packet is received over a particular attachment circuit, its destination IP address is looked up in the associated VRF.
 The result of that lookup determines how to route the packet.
+{{< /admonition >}}

 Provider Edge routers must have a VRF configured for each connected site.
 VRFs are totally separated in routers control plane by default, so we can depict VRFs as the routers on their own caged in a single hardware unit: